RoEdAl/alarm-uboot-sunxi-aarch64/README.md

 ---

-All bootloaders requires Linux kernel version *4.15-rc6* or above - you must install `linux-aarch64-rc` package.
+All bootloaders requires Linux kernel version *4.15.0* or above.